gopal-mahajan/forest-stack-developer-docs/docs/platform_capabilities/data_sets.md

 ## Data Set Details

-1. **Metadata:** Each data set comprises a comprehensive metadata panel that describes the asset's origin, usage scope, access rules, and quality indicators.
+1. **<u>Metadata:</u>** Each data set comprises a comprehensive metadata panel that describes the asset's origin, usage scope, access rules, and quality indicators.
 This information helps users assess relevance and technical suitability before downloading or integrating the dataset into their projects.

-**Metadata fields shown are:**
+*Metadata fields shown are:*
 - **Title**: Name of the dataset
 - **Long description**: The long description section provides an in-depth narrative about the Data Set, offering context that goes beyond the basic metadata fields.
 It can outline the type of records (e.g., antenatal visit history, diagnostic results, vital signs) and the data sources (such as public health centers or hospitals).
 It can also suggest potential use cases, ideal audience and indicate on type on possible analyses that can be performed using the dataset.
 - **Data Provider Entity**: The government department, agency or entity that has the ownership of the published data set.